prjemian/specdomain/specdomain/trunk/src/specdomain/doc/conventions.rst

 Descriptive comments
 --------------------

-.. caution::  This is not a confirmed convention yet,
+.. caution::  This is new convention,
-				but it does not violate any SPEC rules.
+				yet it does not violate any SPEC rules.
 				It *is* awfully useful!
 ..
 Is it used to document Python code?

 Descriptive comments are a new construct which can be used to document items that cannot contain extended comments (triple-quoted strings) themselves, such as variable declarations or *rdef* or *cdef* macro declarations.
+(They can also be used to document one-line *def* macros!)
 They appear either as comments in the same line after the declaration (in-line) or as a comment-only line immediately preceding the declaration (one-liner).
 Descriptive comments are marked by a preceding ``#:``, which lets them appear like normal SPEC comments, but the colon triggers the parser to process the docstring.

-Like the summary lines in exteded docstrings, these descriptive comments are used as descriptions in summary tables, etc.
+Like the summary lines in extended comments, these descriptive comments are used as descriptions in summary tables, etc.

 **Examples**: